Digital Map Data:

 |Dawn to 0900||0900 to 1200||1200 to 1500||1500 to dusk|

-Generally very good or excellent, but poor in any mist and very poor in hill fog through the morning.
+Generally good or excellent, but moderate in rain and very poor in hill fog.

 |Freezing level||Above summits.|